 Key Takeaway: Moderate specialization makes it more difficult for buyers to accurately compare service providers.
 Because services are customized to each individual buyer, there is no fool-proof way to know that one supplier’s offering is inherently better or more effective than another prior to purchasing the service.
 Buyers should spend extra time evaluating suppliers against set quality metrics to reduce the risk of underperformance.

 - There is a moderate-to-high availability of substitutes in most staffing and HR markets

 - Buyers have the ability to conduct many HR functions in-house

 Key Takeaway: Buyers should weigh the costs and benefits of conducting staffing functions in-house.
 Other programs, such as corporate wellness, employee assistance, and health and dental insurance can be self-funded and managed, though they require significant administrative resources.
+Buyers may wish to hire an HR consulting firm to assist in the development of highly functioning internal recruiting and human resources teams to reduce reliance on outside service providers.
 Buyers should leverage the availability of alternatives to drive greater competition among suppliers in these markets.

 The number of employees is anticipated to continue rising in the three years to 2022, even as the unemployment rate levels off.
 As such, demand for market services will remain high, but the rate of growth will be tempered slightly.
 The contingent workforce, however, is expected to maintain strong growth, taking up a larger portion of the overall labor market as employers continue to favor the flexibility afforded by the use of temporary employees.